gridcoin-community/Gridcoin-Research/doc/build-windows.md

 The options known to work for building Gridcoin on Windows are:

-* On Linux, using the [Mingw-w64](https://mingw-w64.org/doku.php) cross compiler tool chain. and is the platform used to build the Gridcoin Windows release binaries.
+* On Linux, using the [Mingw-w64](https://www.mingw-w64.org/) cross compiler tool chain.

 * On Windows, using [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/windows/wsl/about) and Mingw-w64.